Arkady23/http.net/README.md

 2.6.7.
 November 2024.
 Information about the server version has been added to the log.
 2.6.8.
 November 2024.
 Fixed a bug for the API variant.
 2.6.9.
 November 2024.
 It is set to cancel the request if the client, having established a connection, does not start sending headers within 10 seconds.
 Such requests could block the server.
 If execution error occurs, the message is now sent to the http.net.err.log file.
+2.6.10.
+November 2024.
+The logs are switched between each other when one of them is filled up to a set number of lines.